-On December 22, 2021, the Company entered into an agreement to amend various terms of the asset-based revolving credit agreement dated October 21, 2016, as previously amended, (as amended, the "Second Amendment"), which provides for senior secured financing of up to \$500.0 million, subject to a borrowing base, maturing on December 22, 2026.
+On December 22, 2021, the Company entered into an agreement to amend various terms of the First Amended ABL Facility (as amended, the "Second Amended ABL Facility"), which provides for senior secured financing of up to \$500.0 million, subject to a borrowing base, maturing on December 22, 2026.
 No changes were made to the borrowing base formula.
-The amended facility is secured by a first priority security interest in JOANN's inventory, accounts receivable, and related assets with a second priority interest in all other assets, excluding real estate.
+The Second Amended ABL Facility is secured by a first priority security interest in JOANN's inventory, accounts receivable and related assets with a second priority interest in all other assets, excluding real estate.
 It also continues to be guaranteed by existing and future wholly-owned subsidiaries of JOANN, subject to certain exceptions.

-Under the Second Amendment, base rate loans bear an additional margin of 0.50 percent when average historical excess capacity is less than 40.00 percent of the maximum credit, and 0.25 percent when average historical excess capacity is greater than or equal to 40.00 percent of the maximum credit.
-Eurodollar rate loans bear an additional margin of 1.50 percent when average historical excess capacity is less than 40.00 percent of the maximum credit, and 1.25 percent when average historical excess capacity is greater than or equal to 40.00 percent of the maximum credit.
-Unused commitment fees on the amended facility remain calculated based on a rate of 0.20 percent per annum.
-In the event LIBOR ceases to be available during the term of the amended facility, the Amended Credit Agreement provides procedures to determine a "LIBOR Successor Rate."
-The Company has the option to request an increase in the size of the facility up to \$150.0 million (for a total facility of \$650.0 million) in increments of \$20.0 million, provided that no default exists or would arise from the increase.
-However, the lenders under the Amended Credit Agreement are under no obligation to provide any such additional amounts.
+Under the Second Amended ABL Facility, the base rate loans bear an additional margin of 0.50% when average historical excess capacity is less than 40.00% of the maximum credit and 0.25% when average historical excess capacity is greater than or equal to 40.00% of the maximum credit.
+Eurodollar rate loans bear an additional margin of 1.50% when average historical excess capacity is less than 40.00% of the maximum credit and 1.25% when average historical excess capacity is greater than or equal to 40.00% of the maximum credit.
+Unused commitment fees on the Second Amended ABL Facility are calculated based on a rate of 0.20% per annum.
+In the event LIBOR ceases to be available during the term of the facility, the facility provides procedures to determine a "LIBOR Successor Rate."
+The Company has the option to request an increase in the size of the Second Amended ABL Facility up to \$150.0 million (for a total facility of \$650.0 million) in increments of not less than \$20.0 million, provided that no default exists or would arise from the increase.
+However, the lenders under the Second Amended ABL Facility are under no obligation to provide any such additional amounts.